pybamm-team/pybamm-cookie/README.md

 ## 📄 Using `pybamm-cookiecutter`

-### Generating projects with `pybamm-cookiecutter` manually using copier
+### Generating projects with `pybamm-cookiecutter`

+#### Manually using copier

-This template is not on PyPI yet, so it cannot be installed through `pip` until the first release.
+This template is not on PyPI yet, so it cannot be installed through `pipx` until the first release.
 Meanwhile, it can be used by cloning this repository and using `copier` to generate a project with this template.

 Install `copier` and `jinja2_time` extension using `pip`.
 ```bash